code4policy/modules/agile/07-project.md

 ## Sprint Planning Meeting

+Create a new list in trello called BACKLOG.

+1. Product owner presents each story
+2. Team agrees to take it on in this sprint or not
-1. Create a new list in trello called BACKLOG.
-Take each user story and break it down into tasks, put those tasks in the backlog, prioritizing the most important at the top.
+	1. If the team agrees, take the user story and break it down into tasks, put those tasks in the sprint backlog, prioritizing the most important at the top.
+	2. If the team doesn't agree, figure out where to prioritize it in your stack of user stories

 **Planning Poker**